P0W/nse_indices/momentum-etf/README.md

 exit_buffer = 2.0          # Exit when rank > portfolio_size * 2
 initial_capital = 100000   # Starting capital (₹1,00,000)
 ```

-## 📚 FAQs

-**Q: How much time does this require?**
-A: Just 5 minutes monthly.
-Run the command, execute trades, done.

-**Q: What's the minimum investment?**
-A: ₹50,000 recommended for proper diversification across 5 ETFs.

-**Q: Which broker should I use?**
-A: Any broker with ETF access works.
-Zerodha, Groww, HDFC Securities, etc.

-**Q: I already have an ETF portfolio.
-Can I use this system?**
-A: Yes!
-Create a holdings file (JSON/CSV) and use the rebalance command to see what adjustments are needed.

-**Q: What if I don't remember my purchase prices?**
-A: Set price to -1 in your holdings file and provide the purchase date.
-The system will fetch historical prices automatically.

-**Q: How often should I rebalance?**
-A: Monthly on the 5th.
-The system will show you exactly what needs to be changed, if anything.

-**Q: What about taxes?**
-A: ETFs are tax-efficient.
-Long-term gains (>1 year) taxed at 10% above ₹1 lakh.

-**Q: Can I modify the strategy?**
-A: Yes!
-It's open-source.
-Adjust parameters, add filters, or create variants.

 ## 🚨 Important Disclaimers